 Every CPG founder faces the channel question: Do we pursue retail shelves to achieve scale, or build a direct relationship with consumers online?
 The industry narrative often presents this as a binary choice—a fork in the road determining the brand’s destiny.
 This framing is dangerously simplistic.
 The truth is that wholesale and direct-to-consumer (DTC) are two different engines that power the same vehicle, but they run on different fuel, require different maintenance, and accelerate at different rates.
+In the wholesale model, businesses sell products in bulk to other businesses, typically retailers or distributors, while in DTC, brands sell directly to the end customer without intermediaries.

 Choosing one over the other based on gut feeling or industry hype leads to strategic misalignment and financial strain.
 The brand that chases wholesale growth without the working capital to fund 90-day cash cycles will stall.
 The brand that pours everything into DTC without achieving efficient customer acquisition costs (CAC) will burn through its runway.
 The winning strategy is not “or,” but “and”—with a precise, numbers-driven understanding of how each channel functions as part of an integrated financial system.

 Wholesale (including grocery, mass, club, and specialty retail) is a business of leverage and velocity.
 Its financial profile is defined by high volume, compressed margins, and extended cash cycles.
+Managing the supply chain and production capacity is critical for fulfilling large wholesale orders and supporting expansion into new retail channels.

 For every dollar of wholesale revenue, a significant portion is immediately earmarked for the retailer and the cost of getting on shelf.
+Once you understand your wholesale margin structure, the next step is knowing how to protect it.
+Learn how to build a wholesale price increase model that accounts for retailer pushback, volume elasticity, and contribution margin gaps.

 Typical Gross-to-Net Waterfall (Illustrative):